Dani’s Blog

 Amine Benotmane

 I was bartending in an Irish pub in St. Michel.
 It was a very different epoch in my life.
 My boyfriend had just moved to London and I was working two part time jobs while attending photography classes.
-One of the jobs was in this bar, owned by a Turkish man who’s real name was probably not Charlie.
-The other was for a photographer who shall remain nameless, but whose assistants, un-fondly called Le Monstre.
-I was living in a 13m2 apartment and in my spare time would pile all my belongings into the bathroom and practice taking portraits with lights borrowed from my school.
+One of the jobs was in this bar, owned by a Turkish man who’s real name was probably not Charlie, but that’s what we called him.
+My other other job was for a photographer who shall remain nameless, but whose assistants, un-fondly called Le Monstre.
+I was living in a 13m² apartment and in my spare time would pile all my belongings into the bathroom and practice taking portraits with lights borrowed from my school.
 I lived this way for about a year but it seemed like five.

 He makes friends easily, everywhere, and is a remarkable diffuser of conflict.
 I’ve seen him use kindness to completely extinguish another man’s anger.
 The streets of Paris can be aggressive, everyone walks around owning the space around them and pushing you off the edge of it if you penetrate their perimeters.
 Amine has such an ever-accessible sense of humor and lightness about him, that walking through the city with him, I feel we float above the angst.

 In the time we have known each other, he has created a heavy metal band called Acyl.
 I finally heard their music when they got a gig playing at the Maroquinerie in Belleville and he asked if I would come take photos.
 It was summer, and I walked in wearing a pale pink tank top, jeans and sandals.
 I usually try to blend in if I’m going to be photographing, but doing so had completely slipped my mind that day.
-I believe I was the only person not wearing all black, with very heavy boots on.
+I believe I was the only person not wearing very heavy boots and all black clothes.
 I felt like a spring chic walking into a dungeon.

 Because I consider him such a gentle giant, I think I smiled like Amelie Poulain discovering who the photo-booth repairman is, fascinated by the contrast and delighted to see my friend expressing himself so fully.
 I stopped just short of laughing out loud as if on a roller coaster, because I could see this was serious business, this metal music that was so foreign to me.

-What I find so interesting, and maybe naive of me, is the contrast between their on-stage personae and them being this bunch of really nice guys that wouldn’t harm a fly.
+What I find so interesting, and maybe naive of me, is the contrast between the band’s on-stage personae and knowing them as this bunch of really nice guys that wouldn’t harm a fly.
 Amine is right, they are savages, but only when they express themselves through their music.

 Electron Libre